 Jarrar’s Concrete, 2012 was on view during Qalandiya International.
-The work in progress, which I discovered in his car, is a volleyball.
+The work in progress, which I discovered was inspired by Chicago home builders during his visits to America.
+In his car, his project to be found was a volleyball.
 Both objects are part of an ongoing project entitled Upcycle.
 “Now I’m going to make other objects to [show] how we can transform the wall, to maybe build houses or schools.”

 Khaled Hourani, an artist as well as the director of the International Academy of Art Palestine (a Qalandiya International partner) brewed a strong Turkish coffee and made time to chat.
 He had just returned from a mission with Jordanian and Egyptian artists to deliver art supplies, activities and music to Syrian children living in refugee camps on the Turkish border.